bakpakin/Fennel/tutorial.md

 {:key value :number 531}
 ```

-If a table has string keys like this, you can pull values out of it easily:
+If a table has string keys like this, you can pull values out of it
+easily if the keys are known up front:

 ```lisp
 (let [tbl {:x 52 :y 91}]